-- 1. OBSTINANCE, the continued lunch shaming across our country - 2.
-SHAME, the undue burden we place on our most vulenrable children - 3.
-INACCURACY, the errors in processing systems that misidentify student debts - 4.
-ABSENCE, the lack of data showing the true scope of this problem - 5.
-HUMILIATION, the pain students feel as their food is publicly thrown away for a debt they aren't responsible for - 6.
-FATIGUE, the exhaustion of families who are already struggling experiencing yet another layer of stigma - 7.
-ANXIETY, the lingering fear children have of being publicly shamed again - 8.
-POVERTY, the reality that many children on reduced-price lunches should receive free lunches instead - 9.
-BUREAUCRACY, the system that prevents rapid action on this issue - 10.
-APATHY, the greatest plague of all the failure to make ending hunger a national priority.
+- 1. INDIFFERENCE, the failure to recognize food insecurity in our own communities - 2.
+SHAME, the undue burden we place on the millions of people facing hunger - 3.
+INDIGNITY, the failure to treat those facing hunger with the respect they deserve - 4.
+STEREOTYPING, the persistence of harmful misinformation about who is hungry - 5.
+ABSENCE, the lack of data showing the true scope of food insecurity - 6.
+HUMILIATION, the pain parents feel when they cannot provide enough food for their children - 7.
+FATIGUE, the exhaustion from the constant cycle of poverty and hunger - 8.
+ANXIETY, the lingering fear that SNAP benefits will not last the whole month - 9.
+BUREAUCRACY, the system that prevents policy changes and makes it difficult to get needed help - 10.
+APATHY, the greatest plague of all the failure to make ending hunger a national priority